Skip to Content

 5. Transfer the chicken to a bowl and shred with two forks.
 Add the chicken back to the remaining juices and toss together.

-6. Optional: Place the uncovered pot under the broiler for 6-8 minutes to create crispy edges and further reduce the juices.
+6. Optional: Place the uncovered pot on the bottom rack of your oven under the broiler for 6-8 minutes to create crispy edges and further reduce the juices.
+(Make sure your Dutch oven is safe to put under 550ºF to 600ºF.
+Use a lower heat setting if it's not.)

 Notes